Texas Workplace Injury Statistics Show Slight Improvement

 While it’s good news that the non-fatal injury rate has decreased slightly, there are still too many workplace injuries and deaths in the state of Texas.
 Every employer operating in the state has an absolute obligation to keep everyone safe during their workday.
 The fact that there are still nearly 200,000 injuries every year indicates that too many employers are not taking that responsibility seriously.

 Whenever a Texas employer fails to provide a safe working environment, it is possible for them to be considered negligent.
-If you or a loved one has been seriously injured or killed in a workplace accident of any kind, please contact the Texas Worksite Injury Lawyers at Hill Law Firm as soon as possible, so that we can conduct a thorough investigation and help you protect your rights.
+If you or a loved one has been seriously injured or killed in a workplace accident of any kind, please contact the Texas Worksite Injury Lawyer at Hill Law Firm as soon as possible, so that we can conduct a thorough investigation and help you protect your rights.